Harivignesh-Jagatheeshwaran/samplejavaapp/README.md

 Sample Java Applicaiton V3.6.1
-- To run a Test job followed by prod.
+- To run a Test job followed by prod - Hari.